alexreardon/memoize-one/README.md

 `memoize-one` performs better or on par with than other popular memoization libraries for the purpose of remembering the latest invocation.

 The comparisons are not exhaustive and are primarily to show that `memoize-one` accomplishes remembering the latest invocation really fast.
+There is variability between runs.
 The benchmarks do not take into account the differences in feature sets, library sizes, parse time, and so on.

 <details>
   <summary>Expand for results</summary>